HIP 41378: Planetary system

 In 2016, the K2 Kepler mission discovered five planets around HIP 41378, with sizes ranging from 2 times the size of Earth to the size of Jupiter, out to about 1 AU for the outermost planet.
 The semi-major axes were not known until K2 Haute-Provence Observatory radial velocity data was obtained in 2019.
 Also, a sixth non-transiting planet, HIP 41378 g, was discovered, along with speculation that additional planets may exist between HIP 41378 g and HIP 41378 d.
 The planet HIP 41378 f was also found to likely have optically-thick rings or a highly extended atmosphere.
+In 2026, radial velocity evidence for a seventh planet, named HIP 41378 h, with an orbital period of 2,600 days was found.
+However, it remains uncertain if the variations are caused by a planet or a magnetic cycle.

 The stellar rotation of HIP 41378 appears to be misaligned relative to the orbit of HIP 41378 f, and thus likely the other planets' orbits as well.